-NOTE Another way to express this is to simply say that the low order bits of the counter "roll-over".
+Another way to express this is to simply say that the NV version of the counter will be updated when the low order bits of the counter "roll-over".

 The TPM is required to ensure that, when an NV Counter is read, its value is not less than a previously reported value of the counter.
 That is, it may not go backward.
 If the shutdown was orderly, then, regardless of the type of the NV Counter, the NV value of a counter will not be less than the last reported value.
 If the shutdown was not orderly and the NV Counter has the TPMA\NV\ORDERLY attribute, then a value of the Counter may have been read from the RAM version of the counter but the NV version may not have been updated.
 To handle this case, if the TPMA\NV\ORDERLY attribute of an NV Counter is SET, and the TPM shutdown was not orderly, then, at TPM2\Startup() the TPM will OR the value of MAX\ORDERLY\COUNT to the contents of the non-volatile counter and set that as the current count in the RAM version of the counter.